 If you happen to have any leftovers after preparing the dish, proper storage is key.
 Here are a few options:

-• Refrigeration: Store your leftovers in an airtight container in the refrigerator for 2-3 days.
+- Refrigeration: I store leftovers in an airtight container in the fridge for 2–3 days.

-• Freezing: For longer storage, freeze the dish in a freezer-safe airtight container.
-To reheat, thaw it overnight in the fridge, then warm it up in the microwave or a skillet.
+- Freezing: For longer storage, freeze in a freezer-safe container; thaw overnight, then reheat in the microwave or skillet.

 Nutritional Breakdown

-This meal is also rich in key vitamins and minerals, including vitamin A, vitamin C, calcium, and iron, making it a great option for a nutrient-dense meal.
+This meal is rich in vitamin A, vitamin C, calcium, and iron, making it a nutrient-dense option—I like how it’s both hearty and nutritious.

 Nutrient-Rich Ingredients